SM CDO Downtown: Features

 One of the mall's main attractions is the first-ever large-screen format theater in the city, called Megascreen, equipped with a Christie 6P laser projection system that produces the brightest images and most accurate reproduction of colors from the actual movie set and uses Dolby Atmos Sound System on Christie Vive Speakers, along with two Director's Club theaters for extraordinary cinema comfort and four digital cinemas offering 2D and 3D technologies to movie-goers.

 The mall also features a bowling center, a food hall, a sky hall with 800 seats, an al fresco dining and entertainment Sky Garden, and a central architectural feature called "Glass Curtain" which brings much of the natural light into the mall structure, and reflects lights from incoming cars on the CM Recto and Osmeña roads.
 This creates an effect that lights are falling down to a water fountain below it, leading to the main entrance.

 DSGN Associates, an award-winning architectural firm based in Texas, United States, designed the mall.

 CDO Downtown Tower

-The BPO tower is located along Osmeña St. The tower is a 12-storey building with helipad and 8 levels of office spaces for BPO companies, as well as the Northern Mindanao regional office of the Department of Foreign Affairs.
-The BPO tower is now open for leasing after its launch on October 17, 2018.
+The CDO Downtown Tower is a 12-storey BPO tower located along Osmeña Street.
+It has helipad and eight levels of office spaces for BPO companies, as well as the Northern Mindanao regional office of the Department of Foreign Affairs.
+It was launched on October 17, 2018.

+OP360, an IT company based in Ridgefield, Connecticut, opened a branch in the SM CDO Downtown Tower back on March 13, 2024.